 Her best course of action would be to wait for her ride by the tiny building that was supposed to be a station, but more resembled a ticket booth with a door.
 As she hurried over to wait, she caught sight of glowing tail lights pulling into the parking lot.

-As she rounded the corner, Kat spotted an older gentleman standing next to the driver door of the car.
+Kat grabbed her suitcase and hurried to the parking lot.
+She rounded the corner of the station and spotted an older gentleman standing next to the driver door of the car.
 The limousine idled next to the curb.
 The man had salt and pepper hair and aged lines outlining the curves of his slim face.
 He had the soft eyes of a caretaker and extended a gloved hand to her as she approached.

 “Miss Katharine, good to see you again.”